Bed bug treatment takes patience and a systematic approach

 Bite marks arranged in lines or clusters on your face, neck, arms or hands

-How to to Confirm an Infestation:
+How to Confirm an Infestation:

 - Aim a hot hair dryer into cracks and crevices in the mattress and around the bed to force bed bugs out of their hiding places.

 Tip: When heat-treating any delicate fabrics, contact your dry cleaner for cleaning help.
 Take extra caution when treating heat-sensitive items such as electronics or items that may melt.
-This video provides additional detection and elimination tips.

 - Eliminate clutter around your bedroom by hanging clothing and relocating items stored under the bed.